emacsmirror/quick-sdcv/README.md

 ![License](https://img.shields.io/github/license/jamescherti/quick-sdcv.el)
 ![](https://jamescherti.com/misc/made-for-gnu-emacs.svg)

-The `quick-sdcv` package serves as a lightweight Emacs interface for the `sdcv` command-line interface, which is the console version of the StarDict dictionary application.
+The [quick-sdcv.el](https://github.com/jamescherti/quick-sdcv.el) package serves as a lightweight Emacs interface for the `sdcv` command-line interface, which is the console version of the StarDict dictionary application.

 **This package enables Emacs to function as an offline dictionary.**